ChrisZie/HugoSymphony/content/_index.md

 '
 service_item:
-- name: __MASTER PLAN__
+- name: __MANAGEMENT__
   icon: images/responsive.svg
-  serviceDetailLink: masterplan
+  serviceDetailLink: operational
-  question1: Did you know that over
+  color: yellow
-  graph: "1"
+  question1: Did you know that
-  data: 99.5%
+  graph: 1
-  bar: "3"
+  data: 84%
-  question2: of all Tourism Organizations and Professionals state that Ecotourism
+  bar: 2
-    is a **rapidly** growing industry?
+  question2: of volunteers donate their time to their favourite cause **multiple** times each year?
-  answer: Ecotourism can be your best source of income, but **ONLY** if you have a
+  answer: It is fact that volunteers are the **most** important resource for the success
-    great plan to follow.<br><br>Our internationally recognized Ecotourism Management Plans give both NGOs and Government Agencies the very best tools to gain the greatest benefit.
+    of your cause.<br><br>We create, supply, and train you on world-class tools and training programs that guarantee that you attain, train, maintain, and retain the most excellent volunteers.
 - name: __WEB DESIGN__
   icon: images/money.svg
   serviceDetailLink: webdesign
   color: blue
   question1: Did you know that over
-  graph: "1"
+  graph: 1
   data: 80%
-  bar: "2"
+  bar: 2
   question2: of visitors to your website will just **leave** if your website is not
     secure or takes longer than 3 seconds to load?
-  answer: 'Beautiful.
+  answer: Beautiful.
 Fast.
 Secure.
-As your digital brochure, your website must never
+Mobile Friendly.
+Your digital brochure **must** look professional
-    ever be forgotten. <br><br>Our designs focus on one thing only: User Experience.
+    for you to be taken seriously.<br><br>Our designs focus on one thing only - User Experience.
-    That is how we raise your visibility on Google, getting you all the volunteers you need.'
+    That is how we get you noticed on Google, getting all the volunteers you need.
 - name: __MARKETING__
   icon: images/responsive.svg
   serviceDetailLink: marketing
   color: red
   question1: Did you know that
-  graph: "2"
+  graph: 2
   data_left:
   - fact: ALL USERS
     bar: 1